pulakpkashyap9/MachineLearning-Learnbay/README.md

 # MachineLearning-Learnbay
 These are the Machine Learning algorithms that I have learned via Learn Bay and Simplilearn.
-This repository has all the files with the codes required for the alogorithms taught by Learn Bay
+This repository has all the files with the codes required for the alogorithms taught to me by those portals.
 The files are as follows:
 1. LEARNBAY: KNN with Cross Validation (Dataset: Classified Data)
 2. LEARNBAY: KNN (Dataset: Iris)